 The 555 timer IC is an integral part of electronics projects.
-Be it a simple project involving a single 8 bit micro-controller and some peripherals or a complex one involving system on chips (SoCs), 555 timer working is involved.
+Be it a simple project involving a single 8-bit micro-controller and some peripherals or a complex one involving system on chips (SoCs), 555 timer working is involved.
 These provide time delays, as an oscillator and as a flip-flop element among other applications.

 Introduced in 1971 by the American company Signetics, the 555 is still in widespread use due to its low price, ease of use and stability.
 It is made by many companies in the original bipolar and low-power CMOS types.
 According to an estimate, a billion units were manufactured back in the year 2003 alone.
-(That time, only 555 i knew was a cough syrup).

 Pin diagram and description